csiro-risk-assessment/mozzie/README.md

 - On redhat: TODO
 - On an HPC supercomputer: `module load XXXX` (ask your systems administrators for what XXXX should be)
 - On Windows:
-  - Install python by downloading from the internet (eg www.python.org).
+  - Install python by downloading from the internet (eg [python.org](www.python.org)).
 Ensure you add python to your PATH, and install the pip optional package.
   - Install cmake by downloading from cmake.org.
 Ensure you add cmake to your PATH.
-  - Install the C compiler (eg Visual Studio Build Tools 2022) from visualstudio.microsoft.com/visual-cpp-build-tools/, ticking the "Desktop development with C++".
+  - Install the C compiler (eg Visual Studio Build Tools 2022) from [MicroSoft's website](www.visualstudio.microsoft.com/visual-cpp-build-tools/), ticking the "Desktop development with C++".

 ### Step 1b